rnagle/intro-to-python-frameworks/readme.md

 [Flask](http://flask.pocoo.org/) calls itself "a microframework for Python."

 It provides a relatively simple way of building dynamic web applications.
+We'll use it here to illustrate the advantages of using a framework to accelerate development.

-*Aside:*
+The key takeaway: fight the urge to write your own custom solution for a problem that's already been solved.
+You'll save yourself a lot of time, frustration, tears, etc.

-A bespoke solution probably isn't the right approach no matter if you're building a website or processing a dataset.
-Someone else has probably dealt with a similar issue and published open source code that can help.
+This applies no matter if you're building a website or processing a dataset.
+Someone has probably dealt with the same problem and published open source code that can help.

-Take a look at the [complexity of Flask](https://github.com/mitsuhiko/flask), for example:
+Take a quick look at the [complexity of Flask](https://github.com/mitsuhiko/flask), for example:

 - Large code base with many thousands of lines of code.
 - Large user base/community, which means lots of users to test and file bug reports.